 The External Program Review Committee monitors the implementation of Minn.
-R. 9544.0130.
-The committee also makes recommendations to the commissioner to:
+R. 9544.0130, assesses the competency of qualified professional applicants to develop and implement positive support transition plans, reviews reports of emergency use of manual restraint and provides guidance to license holders about their response to the emergency use of manual restraint.
+The committee also makes recommendations to the commissioner on:

-- Make policy recommendations related to Minn.
-R. 9544.0130 requirements - Approve or deny requests for emergency use of procedures in accordance with Minn.
+- Policies related to Minn.
+R. 9544.0130 requirements - Requests for emergency use of procedures in accordance with Minn.
 Stat. §245.8251, subd.
 4.